Community Detection on Block Models with Geometric Kernels: Proof of impossibility

 \section{Proof of impossibility}

-This section provides the details of the proof of Theorem \ref{thm:impossibility}.
-Section \ref{sec:connectivity} justifies the necessity of the condition $\lambda \kappa >1$ by alluding to the connectivity of the underlying graph, and Section \ref{sec:info_metric} proves the necessity of the condition $\lambda I_\phi(p,q) >1$, which is the information-theoretic criterion to distinguish the two communities.
+This section provides the proof of Theorem~\ref{thm:impossibility}.
+Section \ref{sec:connectivity} justifies the condition $\la \zeronorm{\phi} <1$ for the impossibility of recovering communities by alluding to the connectivity of the underlying graph.
+In Section \ref{sec:info_metric}, we show that the condition $\la I_\phi(p,q) <1$ is the information-theoretic criterion that characterizes the inability to recover the two communities.
+Section \ref{sec:proof_impossibility} brings everything together to prove Theorem~\ref{thm:impossibility}.